Your unique subscription list can be used to deanoymize feed reader client users.

 While pondering this question, I started wondering about how feed analytics services like FeedPress and the old Google FeedBurner service kept their subscriber counts accurate.
 I’ve more or less concluded that they simply can’t ever have had super-accurate counts and that they’re probably just doing the best they can.

 However, I did realized that there’s a way to uniquely fingerprint most feed reader users across networks/IP addresses with a varying degree of accuracy depending on how many feeds the client is updating.
-Assuming that you’re a large scale internet infrastructure service or feed server that handles a large number of feed requests — such as Cloudflare, Google Blogger, Medium, Squarespace, WordPress.com — all of which do serve a large number of feeds.
+Assuming that you’re a large scale internet infrastructure service or feed server that handles many feed requests — such as Cloudflare, Google Blogger, Medium, Squarespace, WordPress.com — all of which do serve many feeds.

 Everyone’s feed subscription list is as different as people’s personal preferences and interests are different.
 There will be some overlap but assuming you follow more than a dozen feeds; your subscription list will probably be unique.
 What is more, the order of your subscription list is even more unique.
 Some feed reader clients will sort feeds alphabetically, but as far as I can tell — most sort either by a custom user order or the order the user added a subscription.

 Feed readers normally update feeds from first to last in an ordered list.
 In other words, the subscription list and order can be used as a unique fingerprint that could be used to uniquely identify the user and deanoymize you between different networks.

 This is only possible when the user is subscribed to multiple feeds hosted by the same feed publisher (Blogger, Medium, WordPress.com), feed processor (FeedPress, Google FeedBurner), or a large internet infrastructure provider (Amazon AWS, Cloudflare).